 I’m a business owner re-opening my shop, how do I mark out queuing areas?

-The only tape or markings that are permitted to be used to mark out queuing systems is the black and yellow diagonally striped tape, see picture.
+The only tape permitted is the black and yellow diagonally striped tape, see picture.
 This should have a tape width of 50mm, cut to 400mm to mark points at 2 metres apart for customers to wait.
-If you have any questions or need any support with this, please email email@example.com
+If you have any questions or need any support with this, you can email firstname.lastname@example.org

 What safety measures are shops taking and how can I find out which are open?

-Independent and national retailers are deciding when they are able to open, please check their websites or social media for further information.
-Each retailer is putting a range of safety measures in place, based on Government guidance, and are required to display a sign like the one pictured, to say they have completed a risk assessment.
+Independent and national retailers are deciding when they are able to open, so you should check their websites or social media for further information.
+Each retailer is putting a range of safety measures in place, based on Government guidance, and they are required to display a sign like the one pictured, to say they have completed a risk assessment.

 I’m a business re-opening, can I put tables and chairs outside my premises?

-New government guidelines have removed the need for businesses to obtain planning permission to create outdoor seating areas, with a new fast-track temporary pavement licence now in place.
-Applications can now be processed in five working days to help businesses such as pubs, restaurants and cafes to open and operate in a safe and economically viable way.
-Hospitality businesses can submit their applications to the team or ask any questions by emailing firstname.lastname@example.org.
+New government guidelines have removed the need for businesses to get planning permission to create outdoor seating areas, with a new fast-track temporary pavement licence now in place.
+Applications can now be processed in five working days to help businesses such as pubs, restaurants and cafes to open and operate safely.
+Hospitality businesses can submit their applications to the team or ask any questions by email at email@example.com.